GustikS/learning2plan/README.md

  2. training the (shared) parameters of these networks against the data labels
     - for the given `--epochs` number of steps

-Once the training phase is finished, possibly storing the trained template/model to `--save_to`, the evaluation phase begins automatically, driven by
+Once the training phase is finished, possibly storing the trained template/model to `--save_file`, the evaluation phase begins automatically, driven by
  - `--problem` - the problem from the given domain to test the current policy on
  - `--bound` - the number of actions/steps taken greedily through the state space